 While this is great for our comfort, realize that all of these heat sources remove the normal humidity from the air in our homes.
 They make the air very dry.
 And for the woods of a guitar, sometimes, the humidity level can sink down to dangerously low levels.

-To prevent this: try to store your guitar at room temperature as much as you can, and keep it away from heat sources.
-The Relative Humidity of your environment should be about 45-55% (normal).
-In fact, the Voyage-Air Shipping and QC Facility maintains 50-55% Relative Humidity at all times, to ensure the moisture stability and quality of all guitars that we ship.
+To prevent this, try to store your guitar at room temperature as much as you can, keeping it away from heat sources.
+The Relative Humidity (RH) of your environment should be about 45-55% (normal).
+In fact, the Voyage-Air Guitar Shipping and QC Facility maintains 50-55% RH at all times to ensure the moisture stability and quality of all guitars that we ship.

-There are a variety of inexpensive gauges (Hydrometers) that will show the actual Relative Humidity (i.e. RH value reading) for your home.
-All well-stocked hardware stores and electronics outlets have digital gauges like that, and will show you the current RH level of your home.
+There are a variety of inexpensive gauges (Hydrometers) that will show the actual RH (i.e., RH value reading) for your home.
+All well-stocked hardware stores and electronic outlets have digital gauges like that, and will show you the current RH level of your home.

 As much as possible, keep your guitar zipped-up and stored in the backpack case.
 This helps isolate the guitar when it must be stored in a dry environment.

-There are ‘guitar humidifier’ products that you can get at your local Voyage-Air Dealer, or local music store.
-There are a variety of designs, and all are inexpensive.
+There are ‘guitar humidifier’ products that you can get at your local music store.
+There are a variety of designs and all are inexpensive.
 Put a humidifier in the case before you zip it up, and the natural moisture balance of the woods will be maintained.
 Check your guitar at least once a week.
 Never let water contact the woods of your guitar!